developer-zebra/developer-zebra-site/src/rxlogger/5-4/guide/modules/index.md

 ## Ramoops Module

-Ramoops Module captures last kmsg from the device.

-Ramoops will output txt files that are directly generated by the system at boot or after a kernel panic.
+Captures the last kmsg from the device, writing it to persistent memory immediately prior to a system crash.
+Ramoops outputs text files directly by the system at boot or after a kernel panic.
 These files will have raw kmsg data from the last boot.

+???

+EXPLAIN:
+"These files will have raw kmsg data from the last boot."

+FROM KERNEL.ORG:
+Ramoops is an oops/panic logger that writes its logs to RAM before the system crashes.
+It works by logging oopses and panics in a circular buffer.
+Ramoops needs a system with persistent RAM so that the content of that area can survive after a restart.

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0
  style='margin-left:.65in;border-collapse:collapse;border:none'>